Xuhpclab/drcctprof-docs/source/apis.rst

-Given the context handle, you may access the calling context with a fixed depth:
+Given a context handle, you can obtain the calling context with a fixed depth.
+We define the max depath because a calling context can be long, especially for recursion.

 ------------------------------------------
 drcctlib_get_cct()